 The first of the fourth generation, Paul, joined in 1979, and was followed by Johnny, Dominic, Rupert, and Charles.
 In 1989 they acquired the legendary Douro estate, Quinta do Vesuvio and set about restoring it to its former glory.
 In 2010 the decision was taken to buy Cockburn's Port, returning an iconic port house to family management after a multi-decade period of corporate ownership.
 The fourth generation have presided over a period of continued success that has seen the business become one of the world's leading producers of premium ports as well as being pioneers in the exciting new Douro wine scene and becoming leaders in wine tourism in both Gaia and the Douro.

 The first of the fifth generation, Rob, Charlotte, Vicky, and Harry, have now joined the business, after spending time gaining valuable experience and skills in other areas.
-Two of their cousins are working in our distribution companies; Anthony at Fells in the UK and Hugh at Premium Port Wine in the US.
+Three of their cousins are working in our distribution companies; Anthony and Tom at Fells in the UK and Hugh at Premium Port Wine in the US.
 They and many of their cousins have worked holiday jobs in the winery or in one of our visitor centres, learning about their family business from the ground up.
 The 5th generation are committed to doing their part in continuing to evolve Symington Family Estates to face the challenges and opportunities that lie in the years ahead.
 To everyone's delight, the first young members of the 6th generation are already on the scene, enjoying the joys of a childhood spent between Porto and the Douro hills and vineyards.